Phishing

 Collect All 6 Clues to Find the Phisher

 In spear phishing, phishers customize their attack emails with the target’s name, position, company, work phone number and other information in an attempt to trick the recipient into believing that they know the sender.
 The goal is to trick the victim into clicking on a malicious URL or email attachment so that they will hand over their personal data.
 Given the amount of information needed to craft a convincing attack attempt, it’s no surprise that spear-phishing is commonplace on social media sites where attackers can use multiple data sources to craft a targeted attack email.
-To protect against spear phishing, organizations should conduct ongoing employee security awareness training that discourages users from publishing sensitive personal or corporate information on social media.
-Companies should also invest in solutions that analyze inbound emails for known malicious links/email attachments.

-YOUR CLUES
+YOUR

 Click the fish to catch them

 Smishing leverages malicious text messages to trick users into clicking on a malicious link or sharing personal information.
 Like vishers, smishers pose as various entities to get what they want.
-Users can help defend against smishing attacks by researching unknown phone numbers thoroughly and by calling the company named in the messages if they have any doubts.

 Trench